Grand Meadow, Minnesota: Grand Meadow Public School

-This is currently the largest monolithic dome school in Minnesota.
+This is Minnesota's largest monolithic dome school.
 It houses the K-12 grades from Grand Meadow in five separate domes.
 The domes are lettered A, B, C, D and E. Dome A is the secondary dome, which has the junior and senior high.
 Dome B is the administrative dome with the elementary and high school offices and media center.
-Dome C is the elementary dome with grades Pre-K through 6th grade.
-Dome D, the athletics dome, has the gymnasium, wrestling room and weight room.
-The arts dome is Dome E with the band room and art room and also the cafetorium.
-On the outside there are two purple stripes going around each dome.
+Dome C is the elementary dome with grades Pre-K through 6.
+Dome D, the athletics dome, has the gymnasium, wrestling room, and weight room.
+The arts dome is Dome E, with the band room, art room, and cafetorium.
+Two purple stripes go around each dome.

 Grand Army of the Republic (G.A.R.)
 Hall--Booth Post No. 130

 Booth Post No. 130 was once a meeting hall for members of the Grand Army of the Republic.
-The hall is apparently one of only two remaining in Minnesota and is located on West side of South Main Street between First Avenue SW and Second Avenue SW.
+The hall is apparently one of only two remaining in Minnesota and is on the west side of South Main Street between First Avenue SW and Second Avenue SW.
 The building is on the National Register of Historic Places because of its architectural and social significance.